 Resentment is bubbling at Bank of America over a proposed change in the institution's bonus structure, Bloomberg reported Saturday.

-The bank scrapped a move to institute "cliff vesting" on a grant of company stock it gave as part of their 2020 compensation to investment bankers and traders who earned $1 million or more, the wire service reported, citing anonymous sources.
+The bank walked back a move to institute "cliff vesting" on company stock it gave to investment bankers and traders who earned $1 million or more as part of a 2020 compensation package, the wire service reported, citing anonymous sources.
 The provision would have forced those employees to stay at the bank through 2024 to get their 2020 bonuses.

 The policy change "didn't work the way some people wanted it to, so we fixed it," Bank of America CEO Brian Moynihan told Bloomberg in a TV interview late last month.